forcedotcom/git2gus/README.md

 - Create a test repo and install mock github app to that repo
 - Download github app PEM file
 - Create .env file with github variables

   - NOTE: Some variable names are slightly different than the github guide, see example below.
   - NOTE: it's easier to just copy your github app's PEM file to the repo root named `private-key.pem`.
 If you want to set an env variable instead of copying the .pem file then you must use the name `PRIVATE_KEY` (instead of `GITHUB_PRIVATE_KEY` as the github instructions say) and you have to manually insert `\n` line characters between each line.

+- For SSO-enabled organizations, you must authenticate with a personal access token with full repo access.
+Using a personal access token is not required for non-SSO-enabled orgs.
+To use, in `.env`, set `PERSONAL_ACCESS_TOKEN` to your personal access token and `TOKEN_ORGS` to a comma-seperated list of organizations to use your personal access token with.

 You're .env should look something like: